nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 > We must erect barriers agains distractions, dig channels so that energy can flow more freely, find ways to escape outside temptations and interruprtions.

 How do we fight entropy?
+How do we erect barriers and dig channels?

 We build strength.